Chepstow Racecourse Guide

 Chepstow endured a rocky start to life.

-The course was officially opened in 1926, and then almost immediately suffered foreclosure.
-It was kept open thanks to a substantial bank loan, but financial struggles continued for over a decade.
+The course was officially opened in 1926, but it soon suffered foreclosure.
+It remained open thanks to a substantial bank loan, but financial struggles persisted for over a decade.

 During WW2, due to the cessation of sporting events, the racecourse became an RAF outpost.

-Following the signing of the Paris Peace Treaties to official conclude hostilities, the Welsh Grand National was moved to Chepstow in 1949.
+Following the signing of the Paris Peace Treaties, which officially concluded hostilities, the Welsh Grand National was relocated to Chepstow in 1949.
 This breathed new life into the racecourse.

 The Main Races and Chepstow Meetings

-Chepstow hosts 32 events each year, so it has quite a packed calendar, however, by far the most prestigious of these is the Welsh Grand National, which typically unfolds over the Christmas period.
+Chepstow hosts 32 events each year, resulting in a packed calendar; however, the most prestigious of these is the Welsh Grand National, which typically takes place over the Christmas period.
 This is the richest race in Wales, with a prize fund of £150,000.

 Finale Juvenile Hurdle and The Wasdell Group Silver Trophy Handicap Hurdle Race are other big races for the course.

-Chepstow hosts an annual Easter Raceday and party, depending on when Easter may fall in any given year, it is one of the most popular dates of their calendar and definitely worth a visit.
+Chepstow hosts an annual Easter Raceday and party.
+Depending on when Easter may fall in any given year, it is one of the most popular dates on their calendar and worth a visit.
 Precise dates and times are subject to change based on weather, circumstances and the foibles of the calendar, so it’s always advisable to keep an eye out for any amendments.

-Unless otherwise stated by event organisers, Chepstow operates a smart-casual dress code.
+Unless otherwise stated by the event organisers, Chepstow operates a smart casual dress code.

 Chepstow Racecourse Maps